PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 $ ssh <YourNetID>@della.princeton.edu
 ```

-However, by modifying the `~/.ssh/config` file (or creating the file if necessary) on your local machine you can just do following even if off-campus:
+However, by modifying the `~/.ssh/config` file (or creating the file if necessary) on your local machine you can just do the following even if off-campus:

 ```
 $ ssh della